 You have a right to know about the personal information that the DofE holds about you and to receive a copy of that information on request.
 You also have a right to request corrections to, or deletion of, the information that the DofE holds about you.
 If you wish to exercise these rights please contact us by post or email at the address shown in the ‘Contact’ section below.
 We will send you a copy of all the personal data held about you.
 Please apply in writing to: Director of UK Services, The Duke of Edinburgh’s Award, Gulliver House, Madeira Walk, Windsor, Berkshire, SL4 1EU.

-We take all reasonable safeguards to keep all your personal information as secure as is digitally possible.
+We build in safeguards to keep all your personal information as secure as is digitally possible.
 In addition to a rigorously enforced data handling policy, all our staff members are made aware of their obligations to keep the information for authorised use only.
-Of course no technology is fail-safe, but we have made every reasonable effort to keep our systems up to date with the relevant protocols.
+Of course no technology is foolproof, but we have made every reasonable effort to keep our systems up to date with the relevant protocols.

 – In a lockable room with controlled access.